BKNorton/PopeLick-GreyBoxing/README.md

 	<li>Crosshairs</li>
 	<li>Interactable Item Text (Interactable items will prompt the user with a message displayed in the Player HUD to describe the object or the interaction type.</li>
 	<li>Menu (Currently just allows player to pause the game, veiw the menu, and return to the game.</li>
-	<li>Player menu (Displays Inventory, Camera with slot for Film, and slots for items to equip, one for each hand)</li>
+	<li>Player Menu (Displays Inventory, Camera with slot for Film, and slots for items to equip, one for each hand.
+Just a stand-in for testing pourposes)</li>
 	<ul><li>Currently only the inventory is interactable.
 Items can be selected and moved to different inventory slots.</li></ul>
 </ul>